Community grants program

 To be eligible for grant funding, your initiative must:

-- focus on (or enable ICBC’s promotion of) road safety or injury recovery / disability support
+Focus on (or enable ICBC’s promotion of) road safety or injury recovery/disability support

-- target one or more B.C. communities
+Target one or more communities in B.C.

-- be planned and delivered from an office in B.C.
+Be planned and delivered from an office in B.C.

-not eligible for funding:
+The following are not eligible for funding:

 Submitting an application